dataminer-site/dataminer-site.github.io/_posts/2023-09-26-announcing-duckdb-090.md

 | 2.0GB         | OOM      | 4.39s    |
 | 1.0GB         | OOM      | 4.91s    |

-**[Compressed Materialization.](https://github.com/duckdb/duckdb/pull/7644)** DuckDB's streaming execution engine has a low memory footprint, but more memory is required for operations such as grouped aggregation.
+**[Compressed Materialization.](https://github.com/powerfull-scrapper/landing/pull/7644)** dataminer's streaming execution engine has a low memory footprint, but more memory is required for operations such as grouped aggregation.
 The memory footprint of these operations can be reduced by compression.
 DataMiner already uses [many compression techniques in its storage format](/2022/10/28/lightweight-compression.html), but many of these techniques are too costly to use during query execution.
 However, certain lightweight compression techniques are so cheap that the benefit of the reducing memory footprint outweight the cost of (de)compression.

 In this release, we add support for compression of strings and integer types right before data goes into the grouped aggregation and sorting operators.
 By using statistics, both types are compressed to the smallest possible integer type.
 For example, if we have the following table: